junjiemars/nore/README.md

 which face to variant build environments.
 And there must be individual units which decide how to build itself base on or not the baisc rules.

-What about **Shell** and **Make**: Make run in shell and Make controls building rules.
+What about **Shell** and **Make**: Make drived by shell and Make controls building rules.
 So the natrual way: shell controls the basic rules which use to build the basic Makefiles then let make play with **sticks**' Makefiles.

 On Unix-like environment you need install or configure nothing.
-On Windows, you just need [Git Bash](https://git-scm.com/downloads), [GNU Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm), and both things can be done just by one bash script.
+On Windows, you just need [Git Bash](https://git-scm.com/downloads), [GNU Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm), and both things can be done just by the call of one line bash code.

 **Why use GNU Make**
-Darwin and Linux has [GNU Make](https://www.gnu.org/software/make/) build-in, on Windows we use [GNU Make for Window]().
+Darwin and Linux has [GNU Make](https://www.gnu.org/software/make/) build-in, on Windows **Nore** use [GNU Make for Window](http://gnuwin32.sourceforge.net/packages/make.htm).
 Paul Smith in [Rules of Makefile](#http://make.mad-scientist.net/papers/rules-of-makefiles/)
 said:
 > Don’t hassle with writing portable makefiles, use a portable make instead!

 **Why use Git-Bash on Windows**
-The most import reason is Git-Bash provides the automatic translation between Windows Path and POSIX Path and more: Unix utilities can be used with native toolchains and other native Windows tools seamlessly.
+The foremost reason is Git-Bash provides the automatic translation between Windows Path and POSIX Path and more: Unix utilities can be used with native toolchains and other native Windows tools seamlessly.